 - 4.3.1 As claims received can show considerable variations between years, the Council also holds a corporate insurance fund to smooth out the impact of actual costs on the annual corporate revenue budget from year to year, and to ensure that funds are available to meet claims when they occur. - 4.3.2 The Council's policy is to maintain sufficient funding to meet all claims on a "claims occurring" basis.
 This includes legal and other costs associated with defending the claim, as well as any compensation due to the claimant.
-As a minimum, therefore, the fund will hold: - Amounts required for claims received but not yet settled; - Amounts required for claims relating to events that have occurred, but no claim has yet been notified to the Council (e.g. a person who is injured has 3 years to bring a claim against the Council in most cases). - 4.3.3 The amount required in the fund at any time cannot be accurately calculated, and depends on a number of assumptions about liability and settlement amounts.
+As a minimum, therefore, the fund will hold: - Amounts required for claims received but not yet settled; - Amounts required for claims relating to events that have occurred, but no claim has yet been notified to the Council (e.g. a person who is injured has 3 years to bring a claim against the Council in most cases). - 4.3.3 The amount required in the fund at any time can only ever be an estimate, and depends on a number of assumptions about liability and settlement amounts.
 The balance on the fund is reviewed at least annually, informed by officers' assessments of specific large claims and historical data.
-Further assurance is provided by an external actuary's report, normally every 2 years, although the review due for 2021 has been delayed due to the pandemic.
+Further assurance is provided by an external actuary's report.
+A report was produced in autumn 2022, which showed a surplus on the fund balance against expected liabilities. £5.5m was released from the fund to support future capital expenditure.

-4.3.4 As at 31st March 2022, the balance on the insurance fund was £14.8m.
+4.3.4 As at 31st March 2023, the balance on the insurance fund was £9.8m.
 For accounting purposes, this is split between a provision (for "known" claims) and an earmarked reserve for other costs, but in practice it is managed as a single fund.
-Evidence from the 2019 actuarial review and subsequent claims received indicates that this amount will be sufficient to meet claims to date, and may allow for a surplus.
-If future reviews confirm a further surplus is available, this can be made available for other purposes.